thecandlestick/silverbullet/website/Priority Queues.md

 { <val1>, <val2>, ... , <val_n> }

 A Priority Queue differs from the standard Queue ADT follows a strategy where only the element with the **highest priority** is accessible.
-Since elements can be added to a Priority Queue in any order, a [[Heaps|Heap]] structure is most often used to avoid expensive searching for the highest priority.
+Since elements can be added to a Priority Queue in any order, a [[Heaps|Heap]] structure is most often used to organize the elements and avoid expensive searching for the highest priority.

 ## Operations